 Sea level has changed in the past with major climate cycles, dramatically so, relative to projections for future decades.
 During the last glacial maximum about 18,000 years ago, the accumulation of ice on land resulted in the surface ocean being approximately 120 meters below current levels.3 With the melting of most of this ice over a few thousand years, sea level rose to near its current level.
 As the human population grew over the past few centuries, a relatively stable sea level led to the extensive development of coastal margins for habitation and economic enterprise.
 This legacy of successful coastal development reflects the history of sea level within tidal variation and the degree to which related vulnerability issues are occasionally amplified by coastal storms.
-A 1900 hurricane in Galveston, Texas, with 8,000 fatalities, is a case in point.
+The 1900 hurricane in Galveston, Texas, with 8,000 fatalities, is a case in point.
 A rise of 0.5 meter over several decades will be of enormous consequence for coastal cities and naval installations that experience only small natural tidal variation.
-For example, such an increase in sea level will have significant consequences for St. Petersburg, Florida (typical tidal excursion up to 0.7 meter), but virtually none for Anchorage, Alaska (typical tidal excursion 10 meters).
+For example, such an increase in sea level will have significant consequences for St. Petersburg, Florida (typical tidal excursion 10 meters).